 I also found it to be pretty comfortable and much lighter than most of the other headsets I tried.
 The sweet spot and FoV is acceptable, although it could be improved.
 The G2 is not without fault.
 Its hand controllers are not the best but you don’t really need them for flight sims like DCS because you will just be using your HOTAS anyway.

 The resolution is the most important stat for DCS so lets start there.
-It is significantly better than previous oculus headsets including the Rift S. Screen Door Effect is pretty much gone and text, menu dials are crisp and readable.
-FoV and sweet spot are ok.
-Sadly, all VR headsets are lacking on this front so not much you can do.
-Tracking, controllers, audio etc. are all fine.
-Nothing to write home about but nothing to complain about either.
-The headset is definitely more comfortable than previous offerings and the adjustable IPD is a big plus for certain people.
+It is significantly better than previous Oculus headsets including the Rift S. Screen Door Effect is pretty much gone and text, menu dials are crisp and readable.
+FoV and sweet spot are decent.
+Tracking, controllers, audio etc. are all acceptable.
+The headset is definitely more comfortable than previous offerings and the adjustable IPD is a big plus for some people.

 Overall, I think this is the best you can get at this price range.

 If you are willing to splurge, then there are few headsets out there that offer what the Pimax 8K X does.
 It has a resolution that will probably melt your graphics card, but you can turn down the super sampling and still get a better picture than any other VR headset out there.